 Name Place Cards for Chinese New Year

-The Rat is the first of all zodiac animals.
+The Ox is the second of all zodiac animals.
 According to one myth, the Jade Emperor said the order would be decided by the order in which they arrived to his party.
-The Rat tricked the Ox into giving him a ride.
-Then, just as they arrived at the finish line, Rat jumped down and landed ahead of Ox, becoming first. – Chinese Zodiac
+The Ox was about to be the first to arrive, but Rat tricked Ox into giving him a ride.
+Then, just as they arrived, Rat jumped down and landed ahead of Ox.
+Thus, Ox became the second animal. – Chinese Zodiac

 Place cards are one of those nice finishing touches to add to a dinner party and are so simple to make.

-There are 8 designs in total featuring both the gold version of my cute little rat as well as the color version (which has also been turned into a Build-A-Rat printable template for kids to make).
+There are 8 designs in total featuring both the gold version of my cute little ox as well as the color version (which has also been turned into a Build-An-Ox printable template for kids to make).

 Not only can the cards be used as name place cards for Chinese New Year, but also as food labels on a party buffet table, or even as toppers for cellophane favor bags.